-Bank or building society customer service advisers work in a retail branch dealing face to face with customers.
+Bank or building society customer service advisers work in a retail branch dealing with customers face to face or in an office providing phone support.
 They help customers to manage their finances and make them aware of financial products, such as savings accounts and loans.
 They usually have sales targets to meet.

 You could be:

-dealing with customers face to face at the counter, answering enquiries and giving advice
+dealing with customers face to face at the counter, or over the phone, answering enquiries and giving advice

 promoting and selling the company's products and services either face to face or on the telephone